vis-kid/octopress_drafts_previewer/source/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 ## Higher-Level Languages

+You might have heard about them already but as a beginner might not be up to speed why you should learn yet another language—especially if you are still busy learning to write classical HTML and CSS.
+These languages were created to deal with shortcomings that developers wanted to iron out and not deal with on a daily basis.
+Classical lazy-driven development I guess.

-Sounds more fancy than it is.
+“Higher-level languages” sounds more fancy than it might be—they are rad though.
 We are talking about Sass, CoffeeScript, Haml, Slim, Jade and things like that.
-Through them we can write in languages that can be more convenient and efficient to work in.
-They need to be precompiled which produces takes assets and transforms them into CSS, HTML and JS before they are deployed and rendered by the browser.
+These languages let us write in a user-friendly syntax that can be more convenient and efficient to work with.
+All of them need to be precompiled.
+That means it takes these assets and transforms them into CSS, HTML and JS before they are deployed and can be rendered by the browser.

-You might have heard about them already but as a beginner might not be up to speed why you would need to learn yet another language—especially if you are still busy learning to write classical HTML and CSS.
-These languages were created to deal with shortcomings that developers wanted to iron out and not deal with on a daily basis.

 ### Sass